walbeck85/course-7-module-1-python-data-structures-lab/README.md

 #### Step 1: Define Student Records using Lists and Tuples

+In `student_data.py`, define a list of students as tuples.
+You can use the example below, or make up your own student data.

 ```python
 # List of students stored as tuples (ID, Name, Major)
 students = [